Sena32/ApiMusica/README.md

 ### 💻 Project
-App developed for challenge and studies.
+Api developed for challenge and studies.

 #### :hammer_and_wrench: Features